 Clear, minimal and easy to understand.
 Because it isn't trying to do too many things, it's very easy to use.

 Convertkit finally has a free option but it is very limited.
 It's one of the pricier options out there for beginners.

 Perfect for providing free downloads to readers and easily connects to allow the sale of digital products.
 A/B testing inbuilt.

 ConvertKit is designed with bloggers in mind.
 It is easy, easy, easy to use and constructing emails feels like sending emails from your normal desktop email client.

 Like Mailchimp, it's quick and easy to set up subscribe forms but you can also easily use automations and landing pages as well.

 What's an automation?
 Well, say you like the look of the "how to plan the perfect road trip checklist" over here.
-You sign up and receive the checklist.
+You sign up by email and ConvertKit easily delivers the checklist.

-All three providers have a mechanism for doing this but ConvertKit has the easiest by far.
+All three email marketing tools have a mechanism for doing this but ConvertKit has the easiest by far.
 You just upload the file as you would an attachment in an email and it's done.

 But beyond that, you can set a tag and an automation so that you can easily send that reader more of what they want.
 Maybe you're interested in road trips but you're not bothered by packing lists (or blogging tips, ahem.)